-There is always exciting work taking place in the Drama Department with plenty of opportunities for pupils to develop their talents whether in acting, writing, directing or technical
+There is always exciting work taking place in the Drama Department which allow pupils to develop their talents, whether it be in acting, writing, directing or technical theatre.

 Art at Forest

 At Forest we encourage everyone to enjoy exploring the huge number of artistic possibilities available.